zstephens/telogator2/README.md

 # Telogator2
 A method for measuring allele-specific TL and characterizing telomere variant repeat (TVR) sequences from long reads.
-Telogator2 was designed to work with long reads that are capable of representing telomere regions without high sequencing error rates, and has been tested primarily on PacBio HiFi reads.
+Telogator2 was designed to work with long reads that are capable of representing telomere regions without high sequencing error rates, and has been tested primarily on PacBio HiFi reads and ONT reads basecalled with Dorado.

 If this software has been useful for your work, please cite us at:

 (Publication currently in submission)

-Alternately, see our paper for the previous version of Telogator:
+In the mean time, see our paper for the previous version of Telogator:

 Stephens, Zachary, et al. "Telogator: a method for reporting chromosome-specific telomere lengths from long reads." *Bioinformatics* 38.7 (2022): 1788-1793. https://doi.org/10.1093/bioinformatics/btac005